HoGentTIN/linux-training-hogent/modules/init/030_init_theory.md

 ### rc directories

-When you take a look any of the `/etc/rcX.d/` directories, then you will see a lot of (links to) scripts who\'s name start with either uppercase K or uppercase S.
+When you take a look any of the `/etc/rcX.d/` directories, then you will see a lot of (links to) scripts who's name start with either uppercase K or uppercase S.

     [root@linux rc3.d]# ls -l | tail -4